 - Bluetooth– it is Bluetooth enabled to allow a secure connection to the vinyl player without the hustle of buying cables.
 The feature can link with a maximum of 8 devices, and one of those devices should be your turntable.

-- Installation– putting it together is “no-brainer” just merely the following instruction according to the specification sheet, user guide and the user manual has given.
+- Installation– putting it together is a “no-brainer” just merely the following instruction according to the specification sheet, user guide and the user manual has given.

-- Power consumption- the AVR has a high current discrete power output device all channels, therefore delivering high power at a maximum of 140 watts per channel.
+- Power consumption- the AVR has a high current discrete power output device for all channels, therefore delivering high power at a maximum of 140 watts per channel.